 In anticipation of economic recovery in Brazil, Elektro projects an acceleration of economic activity and a growth rate in GWh sold of 6.0%, which is slightly higher than the compounded average during the five-year period ended December 31, 1999.
-The customer categories that management actually expects to exceed the historical growth rates are the industrial and rural/other segments.
+The customer categories that management expects to exceed the historical growth rates in 2001 are the industrial and rural/other segments.
 However, since these types of customers have substantially lower margins and are more expensive to connect than residential and commercial customers, the impact on margins is not as significant.
-While Elektro expects healthy growth in the residential and commercial segments for 2000 through 2004, the projections are substantially below the average compounded rate for the five years ended December 31, 1999.
+While Elektro expects strong growth in the residential and commercial segments for 2000 through 2004, the projections are substantially below the average compounded rate for the five years ended December 31, 1999.
 It is possible, however, that actual results will exceed these projections given the improved prospects for the Brazilian economy.

 Purchased Power